 At New Roots Glynn, we offer a wide range of support meetings designed to meet the unique needs of individuals and families in our community.
 From creative expression to faith-based gatherings, fitness, and traditional recovery meetings, our goal is to create a safe, supportive space for everyone, no matter where you are in your recovery journey.

-All of our meetings are free and open to anyone
+All of our services, classes, and meetings are free.

 One on One Check-ins